broadinstitute/gatk/README.md

       suite, you can skip this step since the build itself will use git-lfs to download the minimal set of large `lfs` resource files required to complete the build.
 The test resources will not be downloaded, but this greatly reduces the size of the download.
-    * Gradle 3.1 or greater.
+    * Gradle 5.6.
 We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically (see examples below).
     * R 3.2.5 (needed for running the test suite)
 * Pre-packaged Docker images with all needed dependencies installed can be found on